-Allow students to build their invention prototypes.
+Allow students to continue to build their invention prototypes.
 Remind them to spend some time trying it out as they build.
 They may ask classmates for ideas and help as they build.
 Create a collaborative and creative space for everyone to "make".
-If students make changes to their design plan or to their step-by-step instructions, ask them to write these changes down on their My Prototype Plan worksheet (included in the YIPLit: Inventor's Journal) - these are important records in the invention process.
+If students make changes to their design plan or to their step-by-step instructions, ask them to write or draw these changes their Changes to Prototype Plan Worksheet (included in the YIPLit Inventor's Journal) - these are important records in the invention process.